 - Add pre-built motion graphics, music tracks, and other assets to capture your viewers’ attention and that professional polish.

 - Create quizzes, interactivity, and captions to improve viewer engagement.

 - Produce MP4 files or upload your video to YouTube, Vimeo, Screencast, or LMS for easy sharing.

 To understand more about how video is most effective, TechSmith conducted research to discover user preferences and video viewing habits.

-For the 2016 study, we surveyed 1,006 participants while the 2013 study involved surveyed 1900 respondents.
+For the 2016 study, we surveyed 1,006 participants while the 2013 study involved surveying 1900 respondents, and the 2018 study surveyed 924.
 All studies used the same type of survey methodology, though the questions varied slightly year to year.